 Preparation of the pressing

 Then the berries are lightly crushed to burst the skins so that the escaping juice can release the colour and aroma substances from the skins.
-Depending on the quality of the grapes and the intended processing time, the resulting mash - the mixture of juice, pulp, skins and pips - is usually pressed at this point at the latest sulphurisedto avoid premature, wild fermentation or oxidation; if necessary, the mash is also cooled.
+Depending on the quality of the grapes and the intended processing time, the resulting mash - the mixture of juice, pulp, skins and pips - is usually sulphuriseddepending on the quality of the grapes and the intended processing time, the mash is usually sulphurised at this point at the latest in order to prevent premature, wild fermentation or oxidation; if necessary, the mash is also cooled.
 The longer the mash is left to stand, the more intense the colour and aroma of the wine will be.
-As a rule, for rosé wines a Maceration of a few hours is sufficient.
-Sometimes there is even no standing time at all, but on the other hand it can be up to three days.
-The winemaker then decides when to press the mash and ferment the must.
+As a rule, for rosé wines one Maceration time of a few hours is sufficient.
+Sometimes there is even no standing time at all, but on the other hand it can also be up to three days.
+The winemaker decides when to press the mash and ferment the must.

-Through the addition of Enzymes enzymes, the aroma and colour yield can be further increased if necessary.
+Through the addition of Enzymes enzymes can be added to increase the aroma and colour yield.
 The enzymes also make the mash easier to press: The juice comes out of the berries better, and because the pressing pressure can be kept lower, fewer tannins and bitter substances are extracted.

 For the actual pressing process (the Pressing) there are several technologies.
 What they all have in common is that mechanical pressure is exerted on the mash, thus separating the juice from the solids.
 These then remain as pomace.

-A basic distinction is made between vertical and horizontal presses; concrete examples are tree or basket presses, screw presses, screw presses, tube presses as well as pneumatic presses which allow a particularly fine regulation of the pressure.
+A basic distinction is made between vertical and horizontal presses; concrete examples are tree or basket presses, screw presses, spindle presses, screw presses, tube presses and pneumatic presses, which allow particularly fine regulation of the pressure.